tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you rally, you can use a second recovery to heal after using the first (and seeing the recovery roll).

 **Quirk:** Grinningly optimistic.

 ---

+#### Sash of Subtle Arguments

+_Recharge 6+:_ Minute inscriptions of obscure philosophical debates cover both sides of this silken belt.
+You may ignore any one condition affecting you until the start of your next turn.
+You don’t suffer the penalties or ongoing damage from that condition, but you may not make a save against that condition if it allows a save.

+**Quirk:** Delights in getting into arguments.

+---